Luke Skywalker’s Opening Lines In ‘Star Wars: The Last Jedi’ Revealed

 — Daniel Miller (@DanielNMiller) March 8, 2017

-After premiering footage for Beauty And The Beast, Guardians Of The Galaxy, Vol. 2, and providing some updates on Ant-Man And The Wasp and Cars 3, Disney chairman Bob Iger, who was leading the event, then got stuck into coverage for Star Wars: The Last Jedi.
+After premiering footage for Beauty And The Beast, Guardians Of The Galaxy, Vol. 2, and providing some updates on Ant-Man And The Wasp, and Cars 3, Disney chairman Bob Iger, who was leading the event, then got stuck into coverage for Star Wars: The Last Jedi.

-However the first clip was something of a disappointment.
-In fact Daniel Miller even went as far as to call it “a joke, sort of,” adding, “We just got a few seconds of Rey handing Luke a lightsaber.”
-Considering the end to Star Wars: The Force Awakens, which saw Rey finding Luke Skywalker on a distant planet, walking up to him and then gesturing a lightsaber his way, it’s probably safe to assume that this clip was the immediate aftermath of that.
+However, the first clip was something of a disappointment.
+In fact, Daniel Miller even went as far as to call it “a joke, sort of,” adding, “We just got a few seconds of Rey handing Luke a lightsaber.”
+Considering the end to Star Wars: The Force Awakens, which saw Rey finding Luke Skywalker on a distant planet, walking up to him, and then gesturing a lightsaber his way, it’s probably safe to assume that this clip was the immediate aftermath of that.

-The footage then reconvened, and debuted what’s expected to be the opening lines of dialogue from Luke Skywalker in The Last Jedi.
+The footage then reconvened and debuted what’s expected to be the opening lines of dialogue from Luke Skywalker in The Last Jedi.

 We just saw more "Star Wars: The Last Jedi" footage.
 In it, Luke asks Rey, "Who are you?"
 Then we see her deftly handle a lightsaber.